zachpuck/linux-notes/linux-processes.md

 `ps -p <pid>`

 ### working with pri and ni
-default nice value of 0
+default nice value of `0`
+range -20 to +19
+process priority is range of 60-99

 `nice -n 19 sleep 1000` - sets it to the lowest priority

 higher the `pri` number the lower the priority